ChrstphrHll/npc_gen/students/Vaellyn Esyae.md

 ---
 ### Description
 - 2nd year Triton Cleric in Jettenia
-- frizzy brunette hair that's loose around the shoulders, Yellow eyes, and Pale Blue skin
+- shoulder length wavy pink hair that's well kept, Yellow eyes, and Pale Blue skin
 - Is Thrilling and Oppressed, and has Success as their ideal

 ### Organizations